27th GRADUATION

 NANSUBUGA Phionah Named Best Female Student

-Among the most celebrated individuals at this year’s graduation ceremony is Nansubuga Phionah, who emerges as the Best Female Student with an exceptional CGPA of 4.62 in the Bachelor of Business Administration program.
+Among the most celebrated individuals at this year’s graduation ceremony is Nansubuga Phionah, who emerges as the Best Female Student with an exceptional CGPA of 4.62 in the Bachelor of Human Resource Management program.

 Phionah’s remarkable performance reflects her unwavering dedication, discipline, and passion for academic excellence.
 Throughout her journey at Ndejje University, she demonstrates an outstanding work ethic, consistency, and a deep commitment to learning, distinguishing herself among her peers both academically and personally.